 Without proper exercise, the Australian Labradoodle is very likely to become destructive around your home by chewing on various items and causing trouble because they are bored.
-This disobedience and mischievous activities is virtually the worst that this dog will do.
-In general though, if you don’t live a busy lifestyle and can’t accommodate the lifestyle of an active dog, then an Australian Labradoodle might not be the dog for you.
+This disobedience and mischievous activities are virtually the worst that this dog will do.
+In general, though, if you don’t live a busy lifestyle and can’t accommodate the lifestyle of an active dog, then an Australian Labradoodle might not be the dog for you.

-The good aspects of the Australian Labradoodle is they have great genetic qualities.
+The good aspect of the Australian Labradoodle is they have great genetic qualities.
 The Australian Labradoodle will be hypoallergenic which means that if you have pet allergies then this dog will lessen the effects of sneezing, red eyes, and itchiness.
 In addition, an Australian Labradoodle won’t shed much hair which means you won’t have to vacuum or wipe hair off your clothes all of the time.
 The drawback is that you will have to groom your Australian Labradoodle regularly and provide them haircuts every 8 to 12 weeks.
 In addition, you’ll need to brush your Cocker Spaniel, Labrador, and Poodle mix at least a few times a week to prevent mattes and tangles.

 An Australian Labradoodle makes a fantastic choice for someone if you aren’t concerned about getting a purebred dog.
 The Australian Labradoodle has great health and will generally live over 11+ years.